-- Keep an extra pair of shoes and socks in the car just in case they need to change into something clean at the end of the day. - Come with an open mind toward exploring, learning and getting dirty! - Dress for the weather - Wear clothing and shoes that can get very dirty and wet (close toed sandals and shoes only) - Apply any sunscreen or bug repellent before you check them in - Back pack to carry the following - two 24oz Water bottles (full and refillable) - Bag lunch each day - Knife non-folding (We have the perfect knives available at check-in for \$15-\$20) - Blind fold (extra tee-shirt or bandanna works) - Pack of color pencils 24 colors - Pack of #2 pencils and sharpener - notebook/journal something like this https://www.staples.com/Sustainable-Earth-by-Staples- Wirebound-1-Subject-Notebook-9-1-2-x-6-Each-16769/product_749565 - o three, one gallon Ziploc bags
+- Keep an extra pair of shoes and socks in the car just in case they need to change into something clean at the end of the day. - Come with an open mind toward exploring, learning and getting dirty! - Dress for the weather - Wear clothing and shoes that can get very dirty and wet (close toed sandals and shoes only) - Apply any sunscreen or bug repellent before you check them in - Bring a backpack with the following items packed - two 24oz Water bottles (full and refillable) - Bag lunch each day - Knife non-folding (We have the perfect knives available at check-in for \$20) - Blind fold (extra tee-shirt or bandanna works) - o Pack of color pencils 12-24 colors - Pack of #2 pencils and sharpener - o three, one gallon Ziploc bags